SF-WDI-LABS/take-home-coding-challenge-workshop/sample-readme.md

 #Sample Readme

-Demonstrates a generic structure for take-home coding challenge readmes.
+Demonstrates a generic structure for take-home coding challenge readmes, with a hypothetical challenge to allow users to search a movie database api.

 ## Usage